 Addressing Health Disparities in NIDDK Diseases (R01)

-A list of agency contacts by focus area may be found in the application instructions.
+A list of scientific/research contacts by focus area may be found in the application instructions.

 The Addressing Health Disparities in NIDDK Diseases (R01) program provides grants for research projects to improve understanding of the causes and reduce/eliminate health disparities for diseases considered high priority by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).